stevekinney/firesale-tutorial/README.md

 });
 ```

+In the code above, `__dirname` is a globally-available Node variable that references the current directory that Node is running from.
+In this case, we're executing `./lib/main.js`, so `__dirname` is the `lib` directory relative to where ever you installed this repository.

 ![Hello World](images/02-hello-world.png)

 ## Opening a File

 One of the big motivations for building an Electron application is the promise of being able to do stuff we wouldn't normally be able to do in the browser.
-Prime examples of this are activating native OS dialogs and accessing the filesystem.
+Prime examples are activating native OS dialogs and accessing the filesystem.

 Actions like accessing the filesystem and calling native dialogs and menus are best handled by the main process.
 That said, we're eventually going to need to display the results in our renderer process as well as add buttons to our user interface for initiating the process of opening a file.